Section 3: Basic QRISdata questions

 The normal method for "ingesting" data into a collection is to go to the system where the data currently lives and "upload" it to the collection using one of the supported access methods; see Q3.7.

-If your data is held on removable media (e.g. external hard drives, memory sticks, DVDs) you will need to plug them in one at a time.
+If your data is held on removable media (e.g. external hard drives, memory sticks, optical discs) you will need to plug them in one at a time.

 If you have really large amounts of data to ingest, then conventional upload is liable to be problematic.
 Transferring terabytes of data over the network takes a long time, especially if your local networking is slow.
 Some of the alternatives that we can try include: